codenirmal99/Flipkart_Smartphone_Data_Scraper/README.md

 <br />

 ### 7. Storing Data in a CSV File
-The final step involves storing the extracted data into a CSV file using `pandas`:
+The final step involves storing the extracted data in a CSV file using pandas:

+1. Create a dictionary `data` with the extracted information as keys and the corresponding lists as values.
+2. Create a pandas DataFrame `df` from the dictionary.
+3. Export the DataFrame to a CSV file named "flipkart_smartphones_scraped_data.csv".

 ```
 data = {
     'Smartphone Name': smartphone_name,